bernie-skipole/skitest/docs/index.md

 lxc exec skitest -- /bin/bash

+This gives a bash console as root in the skitest container.
+Update, install pip and add a user, in this case 'bernard'.

 apt-get update

 apt-get upgrade

 apt-get install python3-pip

-Then as root in tester:

 adduser bernard